Nora Knows

 • Whether the price recently jumped or dropped

-List prices are ignored because they’re often inflated or inconsistent.
+List prices are not used as the main reference point, because they are often inflated or inconsistent.

 Instead of asking “Is this lower than yesterday?”, Nora asks: